 Sometime around the turn of the century strategic planning got kicked to the curb.
 Many organizations felt it was faster to shoot from the hip.
 Maybe it was the belief that planning can only be done by the highest executives in the mists of Mount Olympus.
 Mere mortals simply don’t do strategic planning.
 Or maybe people stopped doing it because there wasn’t an iPhone app for it.
+Truth is, there is simple strategic planning.

 The past few years have changed a lot of minds.
 It doesn’t matter if it’s a meeting or event, business objectives, corporate communications, or marketing – a simple strategic plan dramatically increases speed, efficiency and reduces mistakes.